Zero raises $20 million from NEA and others for a credit card that works like debit – TechCrunch

 The Zerocard itself is a World Mastercard, so it earns credit card cash back.
 But unlike a traditional credit card, it’s combined with an FDIC-backed checking account called Zero Checking.
 That means Zerocard and Zero Checking work together in the app, allowing cardholders to see one net number they can spend from.

-That way, they won’t make the mistake of accidentally going over budget, as is often the case with traditional credit cards who then benefit from charging interest on the unpaid balance.
+That way, they won’t make the mistake of accidentally going over budget, as is often the case with traditional credit cards, which then benefit from charging interest on the unpaid balance.

 Zero co-founder and CEO Bryce Galen says he had always liked optimizing his personal finances, but didn’t see the value in overspending to chase rewards.

-“People spend 10 to 15 percent more on average just because they’re putting it on a credit card, and not seeing where they stand all the time,” he says.
-“Spending 10 to 15 percent more to chase 1 to 2 percent in rewards doesn’t make sense.”
+“People spend 10 to 15% more on average just because they’re putting it on a credit card, and not seeing where they stand all the time,” he says.
+“Spending 10 to 15% more to chase 1 to 2% in rewards doesn’t make sense.”

 Plus, he adds, “half of all credit card points are never even redeemed.”